 Synonyms: a piece of cake, a walk in the park, as easy as pie, it’s not brain surgery, it’s not rocket science

 The Origin Of ‘Like Shooting Fish In a Barrel’

 Examining this phrase creates several questions.
 The most obvious one is: “Just how easy is it to shoot fish in a barrel?”
 The answer depends on a few factors.
 For example, how big is the barrel?
 A traditional barrel is large enough to hold 42 gallons of water.
 The bigger the barrel is, the more room the fish has to swim around, making them tougher to hit.

 Other factors to consider would be: What size are the fish, and how many are there?
 If a barrel is filled to the brim with big fish, then hitting them would be easy.
 On the other hand, hitting one small fish would be hard.
 It’s difficult to say what set of circumstances the originator of this phrase had in mind.

-Anyways, as for the origin of this phrase, they are unknown.
+Anyways, let’s talk about how old this saying is.
 The earliest I can find it in print is from the Bunbury Herald newspaper, 1912:

 “Up to this time it had all been easy as shooting fish in a barrel; but after a while No. 9 would come pounding down from Huntington, and then I knew there would be several kinds of things to pay.”